zctao/CU_ttH_WD/README.md

 #

-Usage:
+Setup usage:

-1. Load the packages and CMS environment (in bash):
+* Load the packages and the CMS SW environment (in bash):

-	$. setup.sh
+	$. setup.sh TASK

+Additional details on Setup usage:

+* Checks out CMSSW, downloads needed packages, and compiles everything into a working environment.
+A log file for stdout is produced (default: setup.log).
+If no TASK has been provided, a list of choices will be printed out.

+Analyzer usage (after ". setup.sh analyzer"):

-2. Run the analyzer (a particular CMSSW package checked out with 1.):
+* Run the analyzer (a particular CMSSW package):

 	$. run_analyzer.sh

-Additional details on Usage:
+Additional details on Analyzer usage:

-1. Checks out CMSSW, downloads needed packages, and compiles everything into a working environment.
-A log file for stdout is produced (default: setup.log).

-2. An analyzer is a particular CMSSW plugin that has dependencies on several other shared and nonshared libraries.
+* An analyzer is a particular CMSSW plugin that has dependencies on several other shared and nonshared libraries.
 It is suppose to have dependencies on Configs, Inputs, and produce results in Outputs directories.
 A log file for stdout&stderr is produced (default: run_analyzer.log).